Protecting electric grid health with drone-based power line inspection

 When irregular activity is identified, a ground control unit can be automatically directed to send a scout drone from an electrical substation.
 The system can decide which drone is the closest with the appropriate range and battery charge.

 The scout drone uses global positioning coordinates to locate and check the area with a radio frequency sensor, visual and infrared cameras and a simple sound detector.
-The drone can monitor its own battery, dodge obstacles such as trees and power lines, record readings and convey them in real time using wireless or cellular networks—or in the case of the demonstration, via EPB’s fiber optic network.
+The drone can monitor its own battery, dodge obstacles such as trees and power lines, record readings and convey them in real time using wireless or —or in the case of the demonstration, via EPB’s fiber optic network.

 Based on information collected by the scout drone, the ground control system can send other drones equipped with more specialized inspection capabilities.
 Fuhr compares the scout drone to an emergency room triage nurse.